Ghaleb Nassar Al Bihani: Periodic Review Board

-Ghaleb Nassar al-Bihani was the fourth individual to have a Periodic Review Board hearing scheduled to review his status.
+al-Bihani was the fourth individual to have a Periodic Review Board hearing scheduled to review his status.

 His review was held on April 8, 2014.

 Senior representatives of the Departments of Defense, State, Justice, Homeland Security and the Office of the Director of National Intelligence convened in Washington DC area.
 Al-Bihani, his civilian lawyer Pardiss Kebraie, his Personal Representatives, would be allowed to participate in the non-classified part of the review, via videolink.
 A limited number of reporters and human rights workers would be allowed to view part of the non-classified portion of the review, via a one-way video-link.

 Two documents prepared for his review were made public on April 8, 2014.

 A single page "Guantanamo Detainee Profile", prepared on January 27, was three paragraphs long—and was much less specific than the summary of evidence memos prepared for his annual OARDEC reviews.

 It asserted that al-Bihani was "almost certainly" a member of al Qaeda, that he had brothers who had also traveled to Afghanistan, for jihad, that one brother was a member of Al Qaeda in the Arabian Peninsula.

 Also published was a four pages from his Personal Representatives and his civilian lawyer Pardiss Kebraie.